cloudanswers/.github/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: Bug report
+about: Something that is not working as expected.
 title: "[Short description]"
-labels: bug
+labels: bug :bug:
 ---

-## Current Behavior
+## Description of the Bug

 ## Steps to Reproduce
 1.
-2.
-3.

 ## Expected Behavior

-## Context (Environment/Customers Affected)
+## Environment/Users Affected

 ## Possible Solution